 If I were to try to summarize the tenets of cancel culture, it would be the silencing and/or removal of social elements deemed a danger to current American citizens and social development, or that potentially inspires such actions indirectly.
-This definition casts a wide net, with some being ensnared—and rightfully so, like Donald Trump, for statements that he has made about other nations and his own past—to more recently, comedian Dave Chappelle for his show Sticks and Stones that targets everyone, including progressive groups.
+This definition casts a wide net, with some being ensnared—and rightfully so, like Donald Trump, for statements that he has made about other nations and his own past—to the comedian Dave Chappelle for his show, Sticks and Stones, that targets everyone, including progressive groups.

-These tactics and ideologies bare an ironic and eerie resemblance to American culture post-World War Two, in the late 1940s and up to the 1960s.
+These tactics and ideologies bear an ironic and eerie resemblance to American culture post-World War Two, in the late 1940s and up to the 1960s.

 Success, Apple Pie, Change, and Paranoia

 America during this time was on an all-time high that it hasn’t seen in decades—arguably ever!
 It came off the end of a second global war as the leader of half the world’s nations, replacing former placeholders Britain and France.
 It made a full recovery from the decade-long Great Depression that devastated its economy before WW2 even started.
 New businesses were literally appearing out of the woodwork as veterans started their own businesses and the population began spreading out into new suburbs: literally the American dream with two cars, the house, and the white picket fence.
 It was a Leave It to Beaver world.